 Bottoms up!
 I am thrilled to discover that eggnog made with almond milk tastes just like the regular kind.
 It was wonderfully thick and rich, and there wasn’t a hint of almond flavour.
 With a little whiskey or rum, and the traditional sprinking of nutmeg, it’s a perfect low carb treat with which to ring in the holidays.
 Or have it alcohol-free as a breakfast or brunch treat.
 It makes a lot so if people in your house aren’t eggnog fans, just make a half batch, as I did in the video.

 I decided to make mine with the whipped cream that the traditional recipe calls for, to make a really rich eggnog, but if you wanted to go dairy-free , you could add in some low carb coconut whipped cream after the custard is chilled.
 Either way, it’s delicious!

 Healthy keto eggnog recipe!
 So easy to make and totally sugar-free.
 Like a holiday fat bomb in a glass.

 - 1/2 cup granular Swerve Sweetener (or 1/4 cup Swerve and 1/4 tsp liquid stevia extract)

 - 1/4 tsp salt

-- 4 cups unsweetened almond milk cashew milk, or coconut milk
+- 4 cups unsweetened almond milk use hemp milk for a nut-free version

 - 2 1/2 tsp vanilla extract divided